akin-shafi/mini-credit-api/README.md

 ## 👨‍💻 Author

-Developed as a take-home project.
+Developed as a take-home project by Shafi Akinropo.